plimitone/WeightWatchers/README.md

 - ```ReverseTheString.java```

 *Mobile Exercise*
+- Fool.com web page is used here

 - ```PriceTestCompare.java```

   *This is for exercise three.
 As I had issues with my environment, what could not be completed is pseucode that walks through what ideally would be done*
+  *Any work that could not be completed is commented out with multiline comments and pseudocode is included to walk through the logic.*

 - ```WWObjectMap.java```